i-love-flamingo/example-helloworld/Readme.md

 We will now learn step by step how to:

-1. Kickstart a new local Flamingo module `helloworld`
+1. Kick start a new local Flamingo module `helloworld`
 2. Write a simple Controller
 3. Register that Controller and a new route in the module
 4. Add another template